SRI-CSL/yices2/doc/sphinx/source/api-types.rst

    .. c:enum:: CTX_LAMBDAS_NOT_SUPPORTED

-      An assertion contains lanbda terms but the context does not support them.
+      An assertion contains lambda terms but the context does not support them.

    .. c:enum:: CTX_NONLINEAR_ARITH_NOT_SUPPORTED